Welcome to Southeast Missouri State University!

 Shuttle Service

 The University provides a shuttle system with services to both the main and River campuses.
 The shuttles run Monday - Friday from 7:30 a.m. - 2 a.m. and Saturday - Sunday from 11 a.m. - 2 a.m.
 All University shuttles are accessible for people with disabilities.
-View the Shuttle Tracker in the Southeast app or in your browser, or learn about shuttle routes online.
+View the Shuttle Tracker in the Southeast app or your browser, or learn about shuttle routes online.

 W.I.N.G.S.
 Shuttle

 “W.I.N.G.S” provides transportation to popular places in Cape Girardeau, like movie theatres, the shopping mall and Walmart.
 This service begins the first Thursday of the fall semester and continues weekly when classes are in session.
 For W.I.N.G.S.
-Shuttle schedule and destinations, visit the transit site.
+Shuttle schedules and destinations, visit the transit site.

 Public Transportation